thautwarm/diojit/README.md

 The bechmark item "DNA READ" does not show a significant performance gain, this is because "DNA READ" heavily uses `bytearray` and `bytes`, whose specialised C-APIs are not exposed.
 In this case, although the JIT can infer the types, we have to fall back to CPython's default behaviour, or even worse: after all, the interpreter can access internal things, while we cannot.

+P.S:
+DIO-JIT can do very powerful partial evaluation, which is disabled in default but you can leverage it in your domain specific tasks.
+Here is an example of achieving **500x** speed up aginst pure Python: [fibs.py](https://github.com/thautwarm/diojit/blob/master/slide-examples/fibs.py)

 ## Install Instructions

 <details><summary>Step 1: Install Julia as an in-process native code compiler for DIO-JIT</summary>